 Section 1, Officer Rotation

 At each Annual Meeting, Voting Members shall elect the office of Treasurer and any other office occupied in the preceding term by any person filling an office vacancy by appointment, and who had not been elected as an officer within the preceding two years by majority vote.
 Always subject to the preceding rule requiring all officers to be elected by the Voting Members, at the next Annual Meeting, and at each subsequent Annual Meeting, the Board shall appoint the then-current Chair as Past-Chair, the then-current Vice-Chair as the next Chair; the then-current Treasurer as new Vice-Chair; and the Voting Members shall elect new Treasurer.
-The then-current Past-Chair shall move off the Board unless they plan to run again.
+The then-current Past-Chair shall move off the Board.
 New officers shall take office at the adjournment of the Annual Meeting.

-Section 2, Regional Representatives
+Section 2, Representatives

 In addition to the officer(s) elected by the Voting Members as set forth in Section 1, there shall be elected five (5) Regional Representatives of the Board.
 One of the Regional Representatives shall be elected by all Voting Members on an at-large basis, and the remaining four shall each represent and serve one of the four (4) geographic regions as designated by the Board and shall be elected by the Voting Members of such region and shall each serve for a term of two (2) years following election.
-The Regional Representatives of Regions I and III and the at-large Regional Representative shall be elected in even numbered years; the Regional Representatives of Regions II and IV and the at-large ISSG Representative shall be elected in odd numbered years.
+The Regional Representatives of Regions I and III and the Technical Representative shall be elected in even numbered years; the Regional Representatives of Regions II and IV and the at-large Regional Representative shall be elected in odd numbered years.
 The at-large member will be elected at the Annual Meeting, and each region’s Representative election will be conducted at each designated annual regional meeting.

-Section 3, At-Large ISSG Representative

-At each Annual Meeting held in even years, the Voting Members shall also elect an at-large Board member, who shall be an information technology professional employee and then-current ISSG member.

-Section 4, Voting Members
+Section 3, Voting Members

-The Board shall consist of the three (3) Board officers, the five (5) Regional Representatives, the ISSG at-large Board member, and the Past-Chair, who shall each have one vote on all Board matters.
+The Board shall consist of the three (3) Board officers, the five (5) Regional Representatives, the Technical Representative, and the Past-Chair, who shall each have one vote on all Board matters.

-Section 5, Vacancies
+Section 4, Vacancies